davidcalhoun/davidbcalhoun.com/hugo/content/posts/2019-10-07-my-half-marathon-hiking-half-the-appalachian-trail.md

     <figcaption itemprop="caption">Vertical rock climbing in the Wildcats.
 This spot in particular was definitely one of the most challenging parts of the AT for me, if not the hardest.</figcaption>
 </figure>

-I remember the Wildcats in particular.
+**I remember the Wildcats in particular**.
 One part of the ascent was particularly technical - an impossible vertical climb up a rock slab.
 I saw two paths up, and both made me shaky.
 On the left was rock with no footholds or handholds, just sheer rock face at a steep angle.
 But clearly there was wear on the top of the rock, made by more intrepid hikers that came before me.
 I wasn't confident about that route - I just imagined me stepping up and immediately losing balance and falling backwards, or immediately losing balance and falling forwards and then sliding down off the rock, my carcass falling onto the terrain below.

 On the right was some sort of high rock steps wedged between two boulders (rock and a hard place?), with the first step impossible to climb up on.
 I pushed myself up and was dangling in midair, looking vainly for the next hold.
 I started losing grip and knew I would fall down if I didn't get off fast.